 “The San Antonio River has been the foundation of the community here for thousands of years.
 We now know that this river reflects the health of our entire ecosystem, and how important it is to protect.
 It's amazing to see and be a part of what can be accomplished in just a few hours with River Authority staff and volunteers.
 On one morning in January, our volunteer group planted close to 500 native trees on the Mission Reach.
 These included bald cypress, pecan, and Mexican buckeye seedlings.
 It was such a fun, active way to spend a Saturday morning, meet new people, and do some good.
 I do believe the parents who brought their families out there are teaching the next generation the importance of appreciating and protecting the land we share, as well all living things we share it with” - Amanda Love

-Are you ready to become a River Warrior? !
+Are you ready to become a River Warrior?
+Sign up today!